imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image76.png "Image76.png")

-**Duplicate it** (i.e. press **Ctrl/Cmd + C, Ctrl/Cmd + V**) five times (you should have 6 times the same image in your figure).
+**Duplicate it** (i.e. press {% include key keys="ctlcmd|C" %}, {% include key keys="ctlcmd|v" %}) five times (you should have 6 times the same image in your figure).
 Here I have six identical leaf image but things would work the same with non identical images having the same aspect ratio (e.g. images in a time series, Z slices, ...).

 ![](/media/Image84.png "Image84.png")